 - Dynamic content creation and A/B testing;

-- Integrated CRM with sales engagement tools.
+- Integrated CRM with sales intelligence software tools.

 Pros & Cons